rikhoffbauer/chrome-devtools-mcp-server/README.md

 This will make the Chrome DevTools MCP server automatically connect to the browser that Antigravity is using.
 If you are not using port 9222, make sure to adjust accordingly.

+Chrome DevTools MCP will not start the browser instance automatically using this approach as as the Chrome DevTools MCP server runs in Antigravity's built-in browser.
+If the browser is not already running, you have to start it first by clicking the Chrome icon at the top right corner.

 </details>

 <details>